e-mar404/receipt-processor/README.md

 docker-compose up --build
 ```

-*Note* : The application automatically starts on port 8080 and you can access it through localhost ([localhost:8080](http://localhost:8080))
+*Note* : The application automatically starts on port 8080 and you can send the http requests to [localhost:8080](http://localhost:8080)

 ### Approach